New Sod Turned Brown and Thin SodHelp for specific situations

 An easy diagnostic method is to wait an hour or two after irrigation and insert a screwdriver or hand shovel an inch or two into the ground.
 Examine the moisture in the soil with your fingers.
 Test the moisture in this way in both brown and green patches of the lawn.

 If the soil in the brown spots is drier than the green areas, you likely have an irrigation problem.
-See the Install/Repair sprinklers link on this web site to remedy the problem.
+Learn more about installing and repairing sprinklers to remedy the problem.

 Depending on the type of sod, this could be caused by too much shade.
 Most turf needs 50% sunshine during the day to thrive.
 Less than that, and most varieties will gradually thin.
 Hybrid Bermuda needs the most sun.
 St. Augustine and Fescue need less sun.